 Reading Teacher, Ohio

-Founder/Author, Jennifer Fenrich, a National Board Certified Reading Specialist and former Reading Recovery© Teacher, shares the love of reading with elementary children for over fifteen years in public education.
+Founder/Author, Jennifer Fenrich, a National Board Certified Reading Specialist and former Reading Recovery© Teacher, shares the love of reading with elementary and middle school students for over twenty years in public education.
 She lives near the Blue Ridge Mountains with her husband, Richard, and loves hiking in the mountains, kayaking on the New River, and taking “detours” with her family.

 Illustrator, Tessa Riley is a recent graduate from Virginia Tech with a Bachelor of Fine Arts majoring in visual communication design and minoring in art history.
 In her free time, Tessa enjoys hiking, running (ran track and cross country for Virginia Tech) and of course, drawing!
 Tessa hopes to one day illustrate full time.
 For now she is spending her winters substitute teaching and her summers working on a dude ranch in Grand Teton National Park.